Frequently Asked Questions

 What is an average financial aid package?

-What percent of your students receive financial aid?
+What percentage of your students receives financial aid?

-How much does your college typically increase its cost per year?
+How much does Westminster typically increase its cost per year?

 Are students required to live on campus?

 Because living on campus is one of the best ways to truly experience all that Westminster has to offer, we do require that all Westminster students live in campus housing until they are 22 years old, married, or a senior, unless they are residing with a parent or legal guardian (view the full residential policy).
 Living on campus encourages our students to meet new people, become a part of the closely-knit Westminster community, and take advantage of all of our valuable campus resources.

 Is your college a “suitcase college” on the weekends?
 What types of activities are available for students on the weekends?

 Westminster is far from a “suitcase college.”
 In fact, at least 75% of our students remain on campus each and every weekend, many taking advantage of our engaging weekend activities.
 Our student government and other student groups often sponsor activities, our varsity and intramural athletic programs remain a large draw, and we are home to a very active Greek system.
 Additionally, our Missouri campus is less than 30 minutes from Columbia (a town of 85,000) and Jefferson City (the state capital), both prime locations for exciting day trips and nights out on the town.
 For more complete details of our campus activities and the surrounding area see the Student Life and Local Community sections of this web site.

 How are roommates assigned if no preference is given?

 Westminster College has a very personal approach to assigning roommates.
 All students who commit to attending the College submit a detailed Housing Application, which includes information about your personal habits and preferences.
 Your admission representative will also spend a significant amount of time getting to know you throughout the admission process.
 Students are then matched based on the information they provide.